 The analytics pane shows you the exact type of error, when it began and how many times its and out of how many calls.
 The analytics chart shows you the volume of the error over the course of the selected timeframe (e.g. last hour,day, week,..).
 You can also filter the chart to shows the volume in specific applications or servers.

 You can click the JVM or Server labels to directly to see the volume of the error on specifically on that machine or application.
 You can also hover over the occurrences label to see the number of times this error has occurred and out of how many calls into the method containing it.

 You can use the button in the top right of the screen to open and select this error in the context of OverOps' main dashboard.
 You can click "Go to snapshot" on any point in the graph to jump and see the code and variable state at that moment in time.

-At the bottom of the stack you can see the machine name and the JVM thread name for the thread in which this error occurred.
-3rd party code is hidden by default and can expanded by toggling the "Show 3rd party methods" on the bottom of the stack.
-You can also use the "COPY STACK" button to copy the full stack to clipboard.
+At the bottom of the stack the machine name and the JVM thread name in which this error occurred appear.
+3rd party code is hidden by default and shown by switching on Show 3rd party methods at the bottom of the stack.
+To copy the full stack to the clipboard, click COPY STACK.

-The source code and variable state pane
+Source code and Variable state pane

-You can reach this view by clicking the button to switch between code and log view.
+Click the button to switch between code and log view.